William Beynon: Career

 From 1929 until 1956, when Beynon became ill, he continued to send Barbeau his own fieldnotes, covering every conceivable aspect of the culture and traditions of the Tsimshian, Gitksan, and Nisga'a peoples.
 He carefully recorded oral narratives.
 His tour de force was a 200-page description of a four-day potlatch and totem-pole-raising feast in 1945 in the Gitksan village of Gitsegukla.
 This has recently been issued in book form.

 In 1931, Beynon was one of the four founding members of the Native Brotherhood of British Columbia, an indigenous-rights organization founded in Lax Kw'alaams.
 The Native Brotherhood was instrumental in securing the rights for Natives to vote, among many of their advocacy roles.

 From 1932 to 1939 Beynon sent the anthropologist Franz Boas approximately 250 transcribed narratives.
 These are known as the "Beynon Manuscripts," and are held by the Rare Book & Manuscript Library at Columbia University, New York.

-In the early 1930s Beynon facilitated the immensely productive Lax Kw'alaams fieldwork of Viola Garfield, a doctoral student of Boas.
+In the early 1930s Beynon facilitated the Lax Kw'alaams fieldwork of Viola Garfield, a doctoral student of Boas.
 Many pages of Garfield's voluminous field notebooks are filled out in Beynon's handwriting.
 Their work was the basis of Garfield's PhD dissertation and first book.

 In 1953 Beynon worked with the anthropologist Philip Drucker, of the Smithsonian Institution.
 For Drucker, Beynon wrote his own, as yet unpublished, synthesis of the complex lineage histories of the Tsimshianic-speaking peoples.

 Beynon died in 1958 in Prince Rupert, B.C.
-He had spent most of his life earning a living in the canning and fishing industries, like many of his people.
-But he made as large and valuable a contribution to Northwest Coast ethnology as any professional anthropologist.
+Although he had no formal training in anthropology and supported himself for most of his life in the canning and fishing industries, he worked as a field ethnographer for Boas, Sapir, and Barbeau across four decades, leaving several thousand pages of Tsimshian texts and genealogical records.